 - Rest rooms

 Minor care is where children with less serious injuries and illnesses receive care.
 Minor care wait times vary depending on the number of children being seen.
 A nurse practitioner or a physician may see your child.
-It's like a visit to your child's doctors' office.

 You and your child will be escorted to a treatment room as soon as one is available.
 Two adults are allowed in the treatment room with the child.
 We ask that one adult remain with the child at all times.